 DEVELOPMENT OF NEW MOLECULAR TOOLS to advance understanding of calcium release activated calcium (CRAC) channels in the plasma membrane is the focus of a nearly \$800,000 grant from the National Science Foundation (NSF) to a University of Maine-led research team.

-The molecular tools - novel compounds called light-operated CRAC channel inhibitors (LOCIs) - will allow researchers to control the function of CRAC channels to better understand their role in cell biology.
+The molecular tools - novel compounds called light-operated CRAC channel inhibitors (LOCIs)

+in cell biology.

 CRAC channels are key proteins that affect calcium entry and signaling in cells.
 The channels control such cellular activities as cell migration and proliferation, and gene expression.
 However, little is known about the molecular, biophysical and biochemical mechanisms that regulate the highly selective release of calcium.
 Calcium is one of the most important signaling molecules in living cells.
 The grant, funded by NSF and the U.S.-Israel Binational Science Foundation, enables an international collaboration between Michael Kienzler, UMaine assistant professor of chemistry, and assistant professor Raz Palty at the Technion in Haifa, Israel.